PERSEPHONE

 Arion, the god of horses, and Despoena, goddess of fruit, are children of Demeter and Poseidon.
 Plutus, god of wealth, and Philomelus, god of farming, were children of Demeter and the demi-god, Jasion.
 They have yet to be seen in the Marvel Universe.

-Persephone's hair color goes from dark in Avengers I Annual #23 to blonde in Fantastic Four III#21.
-It can be surmised that Persephone's hair remains dark while in the underworld but becomes lighter when she visits her mother every spring.
+Persephone's hair color goes from dark in Avengers I Annual#23 to blonde in Fantastic Four III#21.
+It has since been confirmed in her handbook entry her hair remains dark while in the underworld but becomes lighter when she visits her mother every spring.

 Here are a few more comments from Kyle Sims: